adagios/ps2-2-tsv/README.md

 # PS2-2-TSV

-I needed to convert a PS2 file to a <abbr title="Tab Separated File">TSV</abbr>, and wrote this simple script.
+I needed to convert a PS2 file to a TSV (Tab Separated File), and wrote this simple script.
 Maybe it will be useful for someone else.

 ## PS2